wp-plugins/wp-simple-firewall/readme.txt

 = 3.5.1 =

+*   ADDED:      A warning message on the WordPress admin if the "forceOff" override is active.
-*   CHANGED:    The 'forceOff' system is now temporary - i.e. it doesn't save the configuration and so once this file is removed, the plugin returns to normal.
+*   CHANGED:    The 'forceOff' system is now temporary - i.e. it doesn't save the configuration, and so once this file is removed, the plugin returns to the settings specified.
+*   CHANGED:    The 'forceOn' option is now removed.
 *   CHANGED:    Problems with certain hosting environments reading in files with the ".yaml" extension - [support ref](https://wordpress.org/support/topic/yaml-breaks-plugin)

 = 3.5.0 =